SchwarzIT/onyx/apps/docs/src/basics/units.md

 The onyx unit system is based on the value `4`, which is scaled by multiplication.
 This leads to a restricted set of values that guarantees a harmonious appearance.
 All of those values are described by [tokens](/tokens/), that can be used for building the interface.

 ::: tip rem
-Although the unit system is based on pixel values,rem is used in development.
+Although the unit system is based on pixel values, rem is used in development.
 This is a **relative unit** that is based on the default font size of the web application (usually 16px).

 For example, a value of `24px` would be defined as `1.5rem`.
-The reason for usingrem is to ensure the scalability of components and layouts, which leads to a smoother responsiveness.
+The reason for using rem is to ensure the scalability of components and layouts, which leads to a smoother responsiveness.
 :::

 ## Spacing